 Moody’s said the downgrades reflect “the impact of GE Capital’s higher risk profile on GE,” in part from a GE Capital funding model reliant on access to debt markets.
 Without GE’s support, the finance arm would be rated Baa1, three levels lower, Moody’s said.

-The cuts are unlikely to affect the company’s borrowing costs or delay the Federal Reserve in approving the resumption of payouts from GE Capital to its parent, Julian Mitchell, an analyst (GE) at Credit Suisse Group AG in New York, wrote in a note to clients.
+The cuts are unlikely to affect the company’s borrowing costs or delay the Federal Reserve in approving the resumption of payouts from GE Capital to its parent, Julian Mitchell, an analyst (GE:US) at Credit Suisse Group AG in New York, wrote in a note to clients.

 “We continue to think that GE Capital will resume its dividend, which will allow for some increased capital returns to shareholders, as well as a more aggressive M&A program” in the second half of this year, Mitchell wrote.